stabix/stabix/doc/slip_transmission.rst

   is the shear acting on the incoming slip system [#LivingstonChalmers_1957]_, [#HookHirth_1967_1]_ and [#HookHirth_1967_2]_.

-  The |matlab| function used to calculate the resolved shear stress is:
+  The |matlab| function used to calculate the resolved shear stress is :
   `resolved_shear_stress.m <https://github.com/stabix/stabix/tree/master/crystal_plasticity/resolved_shear_stress.m>`_

 Combination of Criteria